-Programs currently conducted at the Peace Resource Center include:
+Programs currently conducted at the Monterey Peace and Justice Center (MPJC) include:

 Window on the World: events and activities organized by MPJC staff and volunteers to increase knowledge and awareness about global issues and cultures.

 New Direction Film Series: monthly screenings of documentary films, followed by discussion.